www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2021-03-08-create-minimal-java-grammar.md

 # Tasks
 * [ ] Add such check to build system, so that grammar compliance is enforced.
     * [x] Create command to check all repos and projects.
-    * [ ] Check command has to provide all project paths to the source code checker and the source code checker has to be independent of current folder.
+    * [o] Check command has to provide all project paths to the source code checker and the source code checker has to be independent of current folder.
+      -> Integration into the Maven build process does this better.
+    * [ ] Create Maven build plugin.
 * [ ] Make grammar clean, so it's straight forward to process for translations and to understand.
 # Done Tasks
 * [x] Make code compliant to grammar again.